 - Snap off and discard tough ends of asparagus.

-- Melt butter in a large skillet over medium heat.
-Cook, stirring occasionally, 4 minutes or until butter is lightly browned.
-(Go here if you have never browned butter before.
-I promise it is really easy.)
-Remove from heat; stir in soy sauce and balsamic vinegar.
+- Stir in 1 tablespoon each soy sauce and balsamic vinegar.
 Transfer asparagus to a serving plate.
 Drizzle sauce over asparagus, tossing to coat.
 Serve immediately.

 by The Food Charlatan